firavoyage/blogging/projects.md

 - `materialsvg` svg editor with material design
   - `svgify` calc the paths of an img
   - `fltr` the image methods list

-- `timeln` put your memories & discoveries here simple,offline,import&export available

-- `fav` the hackable internet favlist

-- `trkr` the reader of anything
-  - `blog.json` one json format for all the blogging sites

 - `materialgen` text generate img quickly offline characters // svg & l2d library
 actions // positions & transforms